anne-moshyedi/Natural_Language_Processing/README.md

 4. ML_Model.ipynb is located in the UI folder <br/>
 5. NLP_PLATFORM.ipynb is located in the UI folder <br/>

+A demonstration of the UI, example queries, and a visual implementation of the dictionary annotator within an AWS Cloud environment can be found in Entity_Resolution.pdf

 ## Installation Instructions
 Follow the instructions below to get this running on your local host.